magento-hackathon/mage-git-info/README.md

 0. ACL-rules for
   * read information
   * switch branches
+0. Checking Branch state by AJAX every 2sek with configuration option to define the refreshing time (Anjey)

 ## Ideas

 0. Show modified files in a popup (Tom)
 0. Show new/untracked files in a popup (Tom)
-0. Checking Branch state by AJAX every 2sek with configuration option to define the refreshing time (Anjey)
+0. Composer File
+0. Testing with ecomdev
 0. ACLs for different informations (show only branch, logs or modified/untracked files)
 0. List branches
   * display merged/not merged branches differently